Chiral, parity-doublet, effective-Lagrangian mean-field theories for nuclear and astrophysical phenomenology: Issues

 \subsection{Constraining $m_0$ and extending the framework}

-The value of the chirally invariant mass \( m_0 \) continues to be a pivotal parameter.
-Its current empirical range, \( m_0 \approx 500\!-\!900~\mathrm{MeV} \), is inferred indirectly from nuclear matter and neutron-star data~\cite{Motohiro:2015taa,Minamikawa:2021fln}.
+Closely connected to these formal developments is the determination of \( m_0 \), which remains a pivotal parameter of the framework.
+Its present empirical range, \( m_0 \approx 500\!-\!900~\mathrm{MeV} \), is inferred indirectly from nuclear matter and neutron-star data~\cite{Motohiro:2015taa,Minamikawa:2021fln}.
 However, lattice-QCD studies of parity-doubling at finite temperature~\cite{Aarts:2015mma,Yamazaki:2019tuo,Borsanyi:2013bia} suggest \( m_0 \simeq 700~\mathrm{MeV} \) with substantial systematic uncertainties~\cite{Endrodi:2011gv,Fodor:2004nz}.
-A major task ahead is to perform a global Bayesian analysis combining lattice correlators, nuclear saturation constraints and astrophysical observables (mass–radius and tidal deformability) to extract \( m_0 \) and its correlations with other couplings.
-Recent reviews~\cite{Kong:2024review} emphasize that such multi-channel analyses could elevate the parity-doublet model from a qualitative concept to a precision effective field theory for dense QCD.
+A major task ahead will be to perform a global Bayesian analysis combining lattice correlators, nuclear saturation constraints and astrophysical observables (mass–radius and tidal deformability) in order to extract \( m_0 \) and its correlations with other couplings.
+Recent reviews~\cite{Kong:2024review} have emphasized that such multi-channel analyses could elevate the parity-doublet model from a qualitative concept to a precision EFT for dense QCD.

-A further frontier lies in extending the model to the three-flavour sector; incorporating the \( \Lambda \), \( \Sigma \) and \( \Xi \) baryons and their parity partners.
-This generalization is essential for studying the appearance of hyperons in neutron-star cores and for exploring the interplay between chiral restoration and strangeness.
+A further frontier lies in extending the model to the three-flavour sector, incorporating the \( \Lambda \), \( \Sigma \) and \( \Xi \) baryons together with their parity partners.
+Such a generalization is essential for studying the appearance of hyperons in neutron-star cores and for exploring the interplay between chiral restoration and strangeness.
 Three-flavour parity-doublet models~\cite{schulze1998hyperonic,Sasaki:2010bp,Steinheimer:2011ea,Mukherjee:2018yft,Tsubakihara:2009zb} predict that hyperonic parity-doubling may delay the onset of hyperons, thereby mitigating the conventional hyperon-softening problem.
-They also provide a unified platform to connect heavy-ion-collision observables, such as fluctuations of conserved charges~\cite{Borsanyi:2011sw,Borsanyi:2013hza}, with astrophysical EoS constraints.
+They also provide a unified platform for connecting heavy-ion-collision observables, such as fluctuations of conserved charges~\cite{Borsanyi:2011sw,Borsanyi:2013hza}, with astrophysical EoS constraints.